Traffic. When people decide to create a website or start blogging, they see traffic generation as the only thing that matters.

 One important element you absolutely must have in order to get those more picky folks to scroll down and start clicking is a good tagline.
 The tagline is basically a short sentence that describes your blog’s topics in a very straight-to-the-point way.

-Mine for instance says “Make a head start in blogging and social media!“.
+Mine for instance says “Make a head start in blogging“.
 And that’s namely what my blog is about – blogging advice and various social media tips and tricks.

-Along with that you should make sure to include a page, dedicated namely to newcomers.
+Along with that you should make sure to include a “new here” page, dedicated namely to newcomers.
 That is where you will tell people about your blog, its goals and will also include links to your best articles.
-For more information, check out “4 Pages You Should Add to Your Blog and Why You Need Them

 4. Make Your Related Posts Stand Out

 I guess you are already well-aware of the fact that you need to display related posts below each and every one of your articles.
-And still if you are yet to install one such plugin to your blog, I’d highly recommend you to try nRelate.
+And still if you are yet to do that, you may want to install one of the several “related posts” plugin available.

 5. Provide the Visitor with Resource Pages